 As a vegetarian, I found Riga a bit meaty, but it’s not as bad as some places.
 Generally places that are a bit more hipstery will have something you can eat.
 I mostly ate in cafes.

 Possibly the most hipster place I’ve been to in Riga.
 They do actually roast coffee in the back, and it looks very industrial and “real” back there with lots of fancy, shiny machines.
 The café part looks like a hipster’s wet dream, with artfully stripped walls, industrial (yet tastefully dim) lighting, simple wooden tables and a consciously rustic bar counter.
 The coffee is great (and costs 3 euros a cup), and there are some fun meal options too.
 Vegetarian options in my case included this lovely carrot soup, and there was also a veggie burger.
 Vegan options may be a bit of a nope (not sure whether the burger has any surprise cheese or anything in it).

 Miera Iela 19 * 12:00 – 22:00

-Everything you could want in a tea house – lots of what looks like salvaged wood, shelves upon shelves of exotic blends from around the world and a lovely, cozy vibe.
+Everything you could want in a tea house – a dark, mysterious interior, lots of what looks like salvaged wood, shelves upon shelves of exotic blends from around the world, and a lovely, cosy vibe.
 If coffee’s not really your thing, come here instead if you’re on Miera Iela.